mohdimranm/Titanic-Survival-EDA/README.md

 Parent = mother, father
 Child = daughter, son, stepdaughter, stepson
 Some children travelled only with a nanny, therefore parch=0 for them.

+I performed data cleaning on the dataset and did exploratory data analysis.Further used various classifier to classify which all people survived or not.